 Photo: Clinton Bauder

 The newly updated MPAtlas database will build upon WDPA data by supplementing self-reported data with standardized, science-based assessments that categorize MPAs based on the strength of their regulations and associated conservation benefits.
-Following the publication of The MPA Guide: A Framework to Achieve Global Goals for the Ocean in September 2021, we plan to begin working with colleagues to release the results of targeted sets of MPAs that have been assessed against the peer-reviewed framework over the course of the fall and winter.
+Following the publication of The MPA Guide: A Framework to Achieve Global Goals for the Ocean in September 2021, we have begun working with colleagues to release the results of targeted sets of MPAs that have been assessed against the peer-reviewed framework beginning in 2022.